DigitalPublishingToolkit/tod57/md/15_Treske_Ch12.md

 ## The Glass House

-‘To live in a glass house is a revolutionary virtue par excellence.
+>To live in a glass house is a revolutionary virtue par excellence.
 It is also an intoxication, a moral exhibitionism, that we badly need.
-Discretion concerning one's own existence, once an aristocratic virtue, has become more and more an affair of petit-bourgeois parvenus.’[^15_Treske_Ch12_20]
+Discretion concerning one's own existence, once an aristocratic virtue, has become more and more an affair of petit-bourgeois parvenus.[^15_Treske_Ch12_20]

 *A lens in the landscape* is how the photographer Welling described Philip Johnson’s glass house.[^15_Treske_Ch12_21] Philip Johnson, following the